 Do I Recommend…?

-Salicylic acid for sensitive skin: 5/10 recommend.
+The Ordinary Salicylic acid for sensitive skin: 5/10 recommend.
 For very sensitive skin, The Ordinary Salicylic Acid 2% Solution may irritate the skin and cause burns and even worse breakouts.
-If you have sensitive skin, you would probably be better off with a lower concentration of the acid or a less penetrating product like the AHAs for example, glycolic acid.
+If you have sensitive skin, you would probably be better off with a lower concentration of the acid or a less penetrating product like glycolic acid.
 The effect of this acid depends on the sensitivity of your skin.

-The Ordinary Salicylic Acid 2% solution is a really great exfoliator to use if you have acne-prone or blemish-prone skin.
+Conclusion of The Ordinary Salicylic Acid 2% solution review: It’s a really great exfoliator to use if you have acne-prone or blemish-prone skin.
 It works really well to clear your skin and if you have oily skin, it’s the perfect product for you!

 Have you used this product before?
 What do you think of it?
 What do you use to treat your acne (if you have)?